-Learn how to guard your assets from an IRS levy
+Learn how to guard your assets against an IRS levy.

 There are several methods you can employ to avoid having the IRS seize your assets.
-These methods to utilize in the prevention of an IRS seizure of assets includes:
+The methods you can employ to prevent an IRS seizure of assets include:

-Move your financial accounts to locations where the IRS is not aware you have money
+Move your financial accounts to locations the IRS is unacquainted with.

 The IRS is only privy to financial accounts that have received interest, as well as ones where you had been required to fill out and file a 1099 form.
 If you choose to transfer the assets from that account with the filed 1099 form, it makes it a lot more complicated for the IRS to locate those assets.